Incorporating Prior Knowledge into Neural Networks through an Implicit Composite Kernel: Implicit Composite Kernel

-We adopt a sample-then-optimize approach \cite{matthews2017sample} to construct a deep ensemble posterior approximation for ICK.
+One approach for estimating the uncertainty is to adopt a sample-then-optimize approach \citep{matthews2017sample} and construct a deep ensemble posterior approximation for ICK.
 There are several ways to enable GP posterior interpretation for a deep ensemble trained with SGD.
 Specifically, let the final layer of each baselearner NN be $C$-dimensional and denote the deep ensemble as $F = \{f_{n_e}\}_{n_e = 1}^{N_e}$, where $f_{n_e}$ is a baselearner NN and $N_e$ is the total number of baselearners in the ensemble.
-After training, each $f_{n_e}$ can be viewed as i.i.d. samples from a multi-output GP posterior with kernel function $K_F$ in the infinite width limit and the ensemble $F$ thus represents $N_e$ independent draws from the GP posterior, where $K_F$ can be either the \emph{Neural Network Gaussian Process} (NNGP) kernel \cite{lee2017deep} if we make only the last layer trainable or the \emph{Neural Tangent Kernel} (NTK) \cite{he2020bayesian,jacot2018neural} if we add a randomized and untrainable function to each baselearner.
+After training, each $f_{n_e}$ can be viewed as i.i.d. samples from a multi-output GP posterior with kernel function $K_F$ in the infinite width limit and the ensemble $F$ thus represents $N_e$ independent draws from the GP posterior, where $K_F$ can be either the \emph{Neural Network Gaussian Process} (NNGP) kernel \citep{lee2017deep} if we make only the last layer trainable or the \emph{Neural Tangent Kernel} (NTK) \citep{he2020bayesian,jacot2018neural} if we add a randomized and untrainable function to each baselearner.